mrshmllow/wire/doc/guide/keys.md

 ## Persistence

-Wire defaults `destDir` to `/run/keys`. `/run/` is held in memory and will not persist past reboot.
+Wire defaults `destDir` to `/run/keys`. `/run/` is held in memory and will not persist across reboots.
 Change [`deployment.key.<name>.destDir`](/reference/module#deployment-keys-name-destdir) to something like `/etc/keys` if you need secrets every time the machine boots.

 ## Upload Order

-By default Wire will upload keys before the system is activated.
+By default, Wire will upload keys before the system is activated.
 You can force Wire to upload the key after the system is activated by setting [`deployment.keys.<name>.uploadAt`](/reference/module#deployment-keys-name-uploadat) to `post-activation`.